RainWindWang/Key4hep_in_Docker_on_Mac/README.md

-Here're some instructions and convenient macros for running key4hep from CernVM-FS (especially graphic interface) in an el9 container on MacOS.
+Here're some instructions and convenient macros for running key4hep from CernVM-FS (especially graphical interface) in an el9 container on MacOS.

 # CernVM-FS client on Mac